Virtual Cooking Classes, Food Events and Tutorials to Stream Now

 In response to lockdowen 2.0, healthy food & drink delivery service Kurami has launched an in-depth Instagram live series homing in on both nutrition and dermatology, and their subsequent effects con mental health.
 Titled ‘The Beauty of Balance’, the series, produced in partnership with psychodermatologist Dr. Alia Ahmed, will take place every Wednesday at 8am on Kurami’s Instagram channel @kuramiuk.

 Plates at Home

 Looking to brush up on your plant-based cooking skills?
-Plates London has launched a seven-part digital cookery course, featuring a series of 20-40 minute videos from co-founder Kirk Haworth – who has spent the past 16 years perfecting his craft in Michelin-starred restaurants around the world.
+Plates London recently launched a seven-part digital cookery course, featuring a series of 20-40 minute videos from co-founder Kirk Haworth – who has spent the past 16 years perfecting his craft in Michelin-starred restaurants around the world.
 With an ethos that combines old-world training with new-world techniques, Kirk aims to show guests how to make vegan food both inspiring and achievable.
 His mission is not to create meat and fish alternatives, rather to show people the power of vegetables.
 You’ll learn everything from knife skills to plating, with dishes on the menu including a pea, mint and pomegranate risotto, golden katsu nuggets, a potato rosti pizza and a pavlova with poached peach. £35 for the full course, plateslondon.com

 French Pastry Fundamentals with Dominique Ansel